spageektti/sapphire/README.md

 - **SCROLL DOWN FOR USER AND DEVELOPER GUIDES**

 > [!IMPORTANT]
 > The app is not finished.
 I planned 1000 functions but deliviered only ~160.
-I will add the rest this summer (will not push to the main branch because of YH4F submission deadline on 30 June).
+I will add the rest this summer.
 I planned online sync but that is also not implemented because of security and privacy concerns.
 I am really sorry for all the missing features.
 Last school year was very hard for me and I couldn't find much time before June.
 I was basically studying all day for the "Egzamin Ósmoklasisty" which is a very important exam in Poland and for other contests.
 After all I am still only 15yo...

 > [!WARNING]
 > Note that the browser version was tested only on Windows and GNU/Linux in Chrome and Firefox with uBlock Origin both enabled and disabled.
 If you can please install local version because it supports more features and is better tested.

 ### For people that will be reviewing my project for Youth Hacking 4 Freedom contest
 I want to thank you for organizing this amazing contest.
 Even if I don't win anything I still learned a lot over the last 6 months.
 I spent around 150 hours coding this app (not including other things like designing or thinking about new features) - at least that is what hackatime says.
 I also kindly ask you to not only judge my project by what is already done, but how the app can grow in the future.
+Also, if you want to see the state of the project on 30 June (submission deadline) you can click [here](https://github.com/spageektti/sapphire/tree/v0.2.1) and download binaries from [here](https://github.com/spageektti/sapphire/releases/tag/v0.2.1).

 ## Features
 - **Cross-Platform Compatibility:** Works seamlessly on Android, Windows, GNU/Linux, and in your browser.
 Mac and iOS binaries planned.